 A response to Rowan County’s petition is due to the Supreme Court next month.
 We will keep watch on the progress of this case and will keep you updated online at ACLJ.org.

 As we aggressively battle at the Supreme Court to defend religious liberty & prayer, we urgently need your support.
-Have your gift DOUBLED now.
-Have your gift doubled through our Matching Challenge.
+Donate today to defend prayer.

 For months, the ACLJ has worked to defend the rights of students in public schools across the country who are being subjected to classroom-led mindfulness and meditation sessions – a core religious practice of Buddhism and other eastern religions.
 The ACLJ has been successful in representing...